srz2/Wumpus/README.md

 Have a java compiler and all you need to do is in a commandline `javac *.java` in the folder and to run the program `java WumpusGame`.

 I've added support for two arguments.
 Doing `java WumpusGame hard` will enable hard mode where the wumpus and bats will move each time you do.
 Doing `java WumpusGame help` will toggle on the map of the cavern.
 You can combine the two into a call `java WumpusGame hard help` which will enable both features

+I have also included build and run scripts.

 ## Closing